 The work of the devil will infiltrate even into the Church in such a way that one will see Cardinals opposing Cardinals, Bishops against other Bishops.
 The priests who venerate Me will be scorned and opposed by their confrerers.
 Churches and altars will be sacked.
 The Church will be full of those who accept compromises, and the demon will press many priests and consecrated souls to leave the service of the Lord.

-Imagine the agonizing memories that must haunt the so-called “Pope Emeritus” as he witnesses this vision coming into ever sharper focus with every passing day under the pontificate of his successor.
+Imagine the agonizing memories that must haunt the so-called “Pope Emeritus” as he witnesses this vision coming into ever sharper focus with every passing day.

 One can only hope that his guilt will become so overwhelming at some point prior to his death that he will be moved to unburden his soul by setting the public record straight.